 - New drivers under 18 must complete a driver’s education course.

-- Drivers may obtain an instruction or learner’s permit at 15½ after passing a knowledge test with a score of 80% or better.
+- Drivers may obtain an instruction or learner’s permit beginning at 15.5 years of age only after passing a knowledge test with a score of 80% or better.

 - Permitted drivers must drive with a licensed driver (21 or older with at least one year of driving experience) seated next to them at all times.